Crooks using scams and hacks to steal money through Zelle

-TAMPA, Fla.
-(WFLA) – The popular peer-to-peer money transfer system Zelle is under fire as fraud cases explode and consumers across the country lose millions.
+The popular peer-to-peer money transfer system Zelle is under fire as fraud cases explode and consumers across the country lose millions, KTLA sister station WFLA reports.

 Zelle, owned by major banks, is embedded into many online accounts.
 Transactions are instant, which is attractive to consumers.
 But they are also irreversible, which is attractive to criminals.